Geobiology of the Precambrian-Cambrian Boundary.

-My current, ongoing research is focused on Ediacaran-age mostly-carbonate rocks in Eastern Brazil.
+My doctoral dissertation centered on Ediacaran-age mostly-carbonate rocks in Eastern Brazil.
 Why then and there?
-Because during the Ediacaran Period (i.e., between about 650 million and 550 million years ago), the São Francisco Craton that forms much of what is now Eastern Brazil was host to a large seaway where carbonate minerals freely precipitated from the water column and at the seafloor.
+Because during the Ediacaran Period (between about 650 million and 550 million years ago), the São Francisco Craton that forms much of what is now Eastern Brazil was host to a large seaway where carbonate minerals freely precipitated from the water column and at the seafloor.
 Microorganisms in this ancient sea influenced and were influenced by aqueous chemistry and sedimentation.
 The record they left behind of those influences includes a range of sedimentary structures and mineral deposits (specifically phosphate mineral deposits).
 My work is reading and interpreting that record, in an effort to understand both the environment that these microorganisms lived in and their lifestyle and metabolic strategies therein.
 I am particularly interested in the role they may or may not have played in the accumulation and mineralization of phosphate, which is — in sedimentary deposits of similar age elsewhere in the world — capable of preserving microbial fossils in exquisite detail.
 In the course of this work, I visit Bahia and Minas Gerais states in Brazil to collect sedimentological and stratigraphic data, as well as structural data, of the Ediacaran-age rocks there.
 I also collect samples, which I bring back to my institution Caltech and subject to a range of analytical methods to examine their chemical and isotopic compositions and microstructures.
-The tools I use include: scanning electron microscopy, energy dispersive X-Ray spectroscopy, Raman spectroscopy, and optical microscopy, and — in the future — secondary ion mass spectrometry and gas chromatography-mass spectrometry.
+The tools I use include: scanning electron microscopy, energy dispersive X-Ray spectroscopy, Raman spectroscopy, and optical microscopy, secondary-ion mass spectrometry, ICP-MS, IRMS, elemental analyzers, and more!

 I have also worked with petrographic thin sections of the Gunflint Chert (~1.88 billion years old), located in Ontario, Canada: identifying microfossils of putative bacteria preserved in microcrystalline quartz, and measuring their carbon isotopic composition via secondary ion mass spectrometry.
 This is part of a larger effort to determine what information of ancient microbial metabolic strategy and ecology can be extracted from microbial fossils.